hsanchez/hsanchez.github.io/index.md

 I received my PhD in Computer Science from [UC Santa Cruz](http://www.ucsc.edu/) in December 2015, and my MS in Software Engineering from [San Jose State University](http://www.sjsu.edu/) in 2006.
-My interests lie at the interface between software analytics, open source software security, and machine learning on source code.
-I study how the solutions that emerge in this space can be used to both understand complex software systems and produce more secure and reliable software.
+My research interests are broad, spanning AI for program analysis, source code analysis, and social cyber security; program analysis for AI; and AI engineering for the practical and safe use of AI across the SDLC.
+I study how the solutions that emerge in this space can be used to both understand and evaluate complex software systems and to produce more reliable and secure software.

+I was the PI on DARPA Social Cyber and has successfully contributed to several DARPA-funded efforts, including DARPA ARCOS and DARPA MUSE.
+As a DARPA Social Cyber PI, I developed data-driven software introspection technology to protect open-source project software supply chains from social and technical attacks.

 <!-- My primary research area is applied
 software engineering, with a particular focus on programmer productivity,